Brian Carbury: Move to the North

 At the start of December 1940, No. 603 Squadron moved to the RAF base at Rochford, near Southend, for two weeks before shifting to Scotland, based at Drem.
-On Christmas Day, Carbury took off in pursuit of a Ju 88 bomber flying off St Abb's Head.
+On Christmas Day, Carbury took off in pursuit of a Ju 88 flying off St Abb's Head.
 The German aircraft made for home after Carbury inflicted some damage.
 At the end of the year, he was posted to No. 58 Operational Training Unit, based at Grangemouth, as an instructor and did not fly operationally in combat again.
 By this time, in addition to his 15 1/2 confirmed kills, he was also credited with two probables and five damaged enemy aircraft.
 He was the seventh highest scoring New Zealand fighter ace of the Second World War.

 In October 1941 Carbury was charged with fraud after being accused of passing false cheques.
 His wife had expensive tastes and incurred bills that he could not pay.
 It was also alleged that he had deserted and misrepresented his rank by wearing the markings of a flight lieutenant.
 He was courtmartialled and dismissed from the RAF, a punishment announced in the London Gazette on 21 October 1941.
 According to aviation historian Kenneth Wynn, he continued on instructing duties until 1944.
 He divorced his wife and later remarried.

 Later life

 After leaving the RAF, Carbury continued to live in England.
 In 1949, he was involved with an effort to provide military equipment to Palestine.
-He was reportedly paid £500 to deliver a Bristol Beaufighter to Palestine and flew it there from England, with stops at Corsica and Yugoslavia.
+He was reportedly paid £500 to deliver a Bristol Beaufighter heavy fighter to Palestine and flew it there from England, with stops at Corsica and Yugoslavia.
 Afterwards he was charged with the illegal export of the Beaufighter and fined a total of £100.
 Three co-offenders received the same sentence.
 He later worked in London for a heating and ventilation company.
 He died of leukaemia on 31 July 1961 at Bourne End in Buckinghamshire, survived by his second wife and a son.